OCA/account-analytic/analytic_partner/readme/CONFIGURE.rst

 To configure this module, you need to:

 #.
-Go to **Setting > Users > Users** and check you have as at least "Adviser"
+Go to **Setting > Users > Groups**.
-   in your user profile and have checked the "Show Full Accounting Features" and "Analytic Accounting" access rights.
+#.
+Search "Show Full Accounting Features".
+#.
+Make sure your user is included in such group.
+#.
+Do the same for "Analytic Accounting" group.